-Geothermal Heat Pumps are far superior in delivering highest efficiency at
+Geothermal Heat Pumps – your source of heating and air-conditioning are far superior in delivering highest efficiency at lowest cost

 Because natural gas, propane, or oil isn’t required to operate a geothermal system, there’s no combustion, flames, or fumes and no chance of carbon monoxide poison.